andrewgy8/Ruby_Building_Blocks/README.txt

-These are the excerices from the RUBY section in the Odin Project Completed by Andrew Graham-Yooll
+These are the excerices from the Ruby section in The Odin Project

+Some of the solutions to the problems may be verbatim what the directions specified in the section.
+However, some of them I have elaborated on myself, (tried to) add RSPEC, or played around with the features.

+Completed by Andrew Graham-Yooll

-Published to Git on Arpil 10, 2016
+First Published to Git on Arpil 10, 2016
-Updated on April 13, 2016
-Updated on April 17, 2016
-Contains:
+Completed: Still working on it...

+This Git file contains:
 -Caesar Cipher with RSpec testing
 -stock picker
 -substrings (this can probably be refactored)